 During the Coronavirus outbreak visitors to Canada my be refused due to Canada’s borders being temporarily closed.
 International students, foreign workers, permanent residents, and citizens are still allowed to enter Canada.
 Family sponsorship applications are still being processed if you are within Canada!
 If you need help re-applying or submitting a refusal waiver, we can help!
 Book a socially distant immigration consultation today.

-Being refused a Canadian visa in 2019 can be frustrating as it can ruin travel plans, work plans, or even a new living arrangement.
-Don’t worry, after a visa rejection there are a few steps you may be able to take to still obtain a Canadian visa.
+Being refused a Canadian visa in 2020 can be frustrating as it can ruin travel plans, work plans, or even a new living arrangement.
+Don’t worry, after a visa refusal there are a few steps you may be able to take to still obtain a Canadian visa.
 Contrary to what many people think, reapplying after a Canadian visa rejection or refusal is actually an option, depending on the reasons why the application was rejected in the first place.
-The letter that the IRCC sends you explaining your visa has been denied, they don’t provide the information explaining why it was denied.
+The letter that the IRCC sends you explaining your visa has been rejected, they don’t provide the information explaining why it was refused.
 There are different reasons why an application for a visa may be rejected based on the unique requirements of each visa type.